There’s no question too small – or silly

 Our ethos is ‘anything goes’ and we’ll do our best to allow any equipment you might need on the course.
 Check out our equipment page for more details.
 However, there are a few essentials:

-– If you are using a vehicle, it will need to be in a roadworthy condition, with brakes in good working order.
+– If you are using some kind of vehicle – adaptive bike, wheelchairs, etc. – it will need to be in a roadworthy condition, with brakes in good working order.

 – Cycle helmets must be worn by anyone who is self-propelling.
 (If there is a reason why you might not be able to wear a helmet, please contact the Superhero Tri team.)